Raku/nqp/docs/ops.markdown

 schedulee, an integer containing the number of bytes written or a type object if there was an error, and a string containing an error or some type object if none.

-## asyncreadchars
-* `asyncreadchars($handle, $queue, $schedulee, $handle_type)`

-Starts reading chars from the handle.
-When a packet is received and decoded, an array will be pushed to the queue containing the schedulee, a squence number that starts at 0, the string if anything was decoded (type object on error) and an error string (some type object if no error).
-If EOF is reached, a sequence number of -1 is sent.
-Cancel to stop reading.

 ## asyncreadbytes `moar` `jvm`
 * `asyncreadbytes($handle, $queue, $schedulee, $buf_type, $handle_type)`